Essay

 A STARK is usually introduced as a proof system for computation.

-You describe a computation as a sequence of states.
-You define a small set of rules for how one state is allowed to turn into the next.
-Then you prove that the whole sequence obeyed those rules, from the beginning of the computation to the end.
+You describe a computation as a sequence of states, define rules for how one state may turn into the next, and prove the sequence obeyed those rules.

 In STARK language, the written version of that run is called a trace.

 The important part is the handoff.
 The state produced by one row has to be the state used by the next row.
-When those handoffs line up, the rows are not just separate snapshots.
-They describe one continuous run.
+When those handoffs line up, the rows describe one continuous run.

 “the function returned 5, trust me.”